2023 Swansea Bay, Gower Peninsula & Brecon Beacons

 Then take a scenic drive through the Brecon Beacons National Park which encompasses some of the finest and most varied scenery in Southern Wales.
 Hills of grass and rock tumble and climb around river valleys that lie between sandstone and limestone uplands, peppered with lakes and villages.
 Make a stop in Brecon, the picturesque market town in the Usk Valley famed for its Georgian architecture

 Located on Glamorgan's Heritage Coast, Porthcawl is all about traditional seaside fun.
 Just behind the seafront Esplanade, you'll find an exciting range of independent shops and cafés, alongside high street brands.
 On the harbour is the RNLI station and Wales' oldest listed bonded warehouse, the Jennings Building, which is now a bustling waterside spot with cafés and restaurants.
 Make a stop at Bridgend's excellent McArthur Glen Designer Outlet where you will find all the brands you love at over 80 high-street and designer stores plus plenty of places for a coffee or a snack.

 Day 5 – After breakfast head homewards with plenty of Welsh memories.
 Arrive in your hometowns early evening.Back to top

 Located on the Aberavon beachfront with views across Swansea Bay, the 3* Best Western Aberavon Beach Hotel offers good facilities and comfortable accommodation just 7 miles from Swansea.

 The redecorated guestrooms all have satellite TVs and free WiFi.
-Leisure facilities feature a heated indoor swimming pool, hot tub and sauna.
-There is a sun terrace with indoor and outdoor seating, a modern restaurant and a lounge bar.
+A modern restaurant and a lounge bar.